Ancestral Protection Totem

 Nature’s Guardian provides us with a way of healing up after we receive damage that sets our health below a certain threshold.
 The way this works is if any hit were to reduce your current health below 35% of you maximum health, you will heal for up to 20% of your maximum health.
 I say up to because it is important to note that this heal happens before the damage event.
 This means that if you are above 80% health and an ability brings you below 35% health, you will not heal for the full 20% health but rather the difference between your current life when you take the hit of damage and full health.
 This ability can also save you from dying because the heal happens before the damage event brings your health to 0 or below.
-This is a contender with Graceful Spirit for the default talent choice in this row.

 The main benefit of Graceful Spirit is the 60 second cooldown reduction on Spiritwalker’s Grace.
 This allows Spiritwalker’s Grace to be used twice as often while also increasing your movement speed while the buff is active.
 Having high mobility is important on some encounters and the ability to continue healing while moving is unbelievably strong.
-This is a contender with Nature’s Guardian for the default talent choice in this row.

 Wind Rush Totem